Automatic Reward Shaping from Confounded Offline Data: Challenges of Designing Reward Shaping in the Face of Unobserved Confounders

-That is, every optimal policy in $\mathcal{M}$ will also be an optimal policy in $\mathcal{M}'$, and vice versa. \end{proposition} In other words, PBRS modifies the reward function in the system to encourage the learning agent to visit states with high potential in future return.
+where $r_h$ is the reward function in $\1M$; $\phi_h(\cdot):\mathcal{S}\mapsto \mathbb{R}$ is a real valued potential function and $\phi_H(s)=0$.
+Then every optimal policy in $\mathcal{M}$ will also be an optimal policy in $\mathcal{M}'$, and vice versa. \end{proposition} In other words, PBRS modifies the reward function in the system to encourage the learning agent to visit states with high potential in future return.
 At the same time, the agent is penalized for visiting states with low potential.
 More importantly, optimal policies remain invariant across this shaping process, i.e., every optimal policy in the after-shaping model $\1M'$ is guaranteed to be optimal in the original model $\1M$.

 Designing the potential function is a central problem when applying PBRS.
 The optimal state value functions $V^*_h(s) = V^{\pi^*}_h(s)$ \citep{pbrs} are a good candidate for measuring state potential.
 When the NUC condition holds, it is possible to compute such optimal value functions using standard off-policy methods \citep{sutton2018reinforcement}.
 However, when unobserved confounding generally exists, evaluating value functions from confounded data could introduce bias in the shaping process, promoting states with low potential.
 The following example demonstrates such challenges. \begin{example}[Confounded Potential Functions] Consider again the Walking Robot in \cref{example:robowalk}.
 Computing the optimal state value function $V^*_h(L_h, F_h)$ from the ground-truth model $\1M$ gives, for every step $h = 1, \dots, H$,